About Bonjour Babies

 I’m Rocio, mum of two, bilingual believer, and the heart behind Bonjour Babies.

-I was born in Chile and moved to New Zealand at 13, barely speaking English.
-It was tough.
-Not being able to communicate, I felt lost and often lonely… but I also discovered the power of language – not just as a tool, but as a connector.
+I was born in Chile and moved to New Zealand when I was 13, barely speaking English.
+It was hard.
+Not being able to communicate made me feel lost and lonely at times.
+But it taught me the power of language and the connection it bring us.

 At Bonjour Babies, we do more than teach French.

-Our classes are fun, pressure-free, and full of warmth, made for native speakers, curious learners, and every beautiful family in between.
+For native speakers, for curious learners and for every beautiful family in between.

-And we can’t wait to say “bonjour” to your little one soon.
+You’re welcome here and we can’t wait to say bonjour to you and your child.

 Meet our Teachers